What is a Cyber Security Disaster Recovery Plan?

 Disaster recovery is often perceived as solely an IT department’s responsibility.
 In reality, effective disaster recovery requires collaboration across the entire organisation.
 It involves not only restoring technology but also maintaining business operations, communicating with stakeholders, and managing the overall response.

-While a well-crafted disaster recovery plan aims to minimise downtime, it is not a guarantee that there will be no disruption at all.
+While a well-crafted cyber security disaster recovery plan aims to minimise downtime, it is not a guarantee that there will be no disruption at all.
 The objective is to reduce the duration and impact of downtime, but the nature and severity of the disaster will influence the recovery time.
 Setting realistic expectations about recovery times and clearly defining Recovery Time Objectives (RTOs) and Recovery Point Objectives (RPOs) is crucial.

 RTO is the maximum acceptable amount of time that a system can be down after a disaster, while RPO is the maximum acceptable amount of data loss measured in time.
 Understanding and communicating these objectives help set realistic expectations and ensure everyone is prepared for the recovery process.